CharrBourrAh/hangman-classic/README.md

 q : exit the game
 Enter an input :
 ````
 - Launching the game by using arguments (this will skip the menu and launch the game) :

   - Writing the words file name (ex: ```go run ./cmd words2.txt``` will use a word in the words2.txt file)
   - Writing the argument ```--startWith``` followed by the name of the save file will resume the game that was previous save written on the specified file (ex: ```--startWith data/save.txt```)

 During a game, the program will ask the user to enter a valid character (capital or lower alphabetic character(s) or a "/") or an entire word if the player thinks he guessed the right word (however, if it happens to not be the correct word, 2 attempts will be subtracted from the player's remaining attempts).
 If the player writes a letter that was not already used and that happens to be in the word, the program will modify the list of underscores by replacing the one(s) where the letter is contained in the word.
-If he enters a wrong letter he looses an attempt and the hangman printed out in the cmd is more completed *phrase a modifier*.
+If he enters a wrong letter he looses an attempt and the hangman printed out in the terminal is more completed.

 Example of a game :
 ````
 Not present in the word, 8 attempts remaining
   +---+